marsxnow/marsxnow/README.md

     <li>
       <a href="https://github.com/marsxnow/Pac-Man-With-Portals" target="_blank">
         pacman portal
-      </a> - a simple pacman mockup where pacman can shoot portals and teleport across the map made in python using pygame
+      </a> - a simple pacman mock up where pacman can shoot portals and teleport across the map made in python using pygame
     </li>
     <li>
       <a href="https://github.com/marsxnow/CrossyRoad" target="_blank">